weeaa/jito-go/README.md

 ## 🔑 Keypair Authentication
 To access Jito MEV functionalities, you'll need a whitelisted Public Key obtained from a fresh KeyPair; submit your Public Key [here](https://web.miniextensions.com/WV3gZjFwqNqITsMufIEp).
-In order to generate a new KeyPair, you can use the following function `GenerateWallet()` from the `/pkg` package.
+In order to generate a new KeyPair, you can use the following function `GenerateKeypair()` from the `/pkg` package.

 ## 💻 Examples